Vitas Gerulaitis

-Vytautas Kevin Gerulaitis (July 26, 1954 – September 17, 1994) was an American professional tennis player, known as Vitas Gerulaitis.
-In 1975, he won the men's doubles title at Wimbledon, partnering with Sandy Mayer.
-He won the men's singles title at one of the two Australian Open tournaments held in 1977.
-(Gerulaitis won the tournament that was held in December, while Roscoe Tanner won the earlier January tournament.)
-He won two Italian Open titles, in 1977 and 1979, and the WCT Finals in Dallas in 1978.
+Vytautas "Vitas" Kevin Gerulaitis (July 26, 1954 – September 17, 1994) was an American professional tennis player.
+He was ranked world No. 3 in men's singles by the Association of Tennis Professionals (ATP) in 1978.
+Gerulaitis won the men's singles title at the December 1977 Australian Open, and the men's doubles title at the 1975 Wimbledon Championships, partnering with Sandy Mayer.
+Gerulaitis also won two Italian Opens in 1977 and 1979, and the 1978 WCT Finals.

 Early life

-Gerulaitis was born on July 26, 1954, in Brooklyn, New York, to Lithuanian immigrant parents, and grew up in Howard Beach, Queens.
-He attended Archbishop Molloy High School in Queens, graduating in 1971.
-He attended Columbia College of Columbia University with the class of 1975 for one year before dropping out to pursue tennis full-time.
+Born to Lithuanian immigrant parents in Brooklyn, New York, Gerulaitis grew up in Howard Beach, Queens, attended Archbishop Molloy High School in Queens, and graduated in 1971.
+He attended Columbia College of Columbia University with the class of 1975 for one year, then dropped out to pursue tennis full-time.

 Gerulaitis was nicknamed "The Lithuanian Lion".
-His younger sister Ruta was also a professional tennis player.
-Both siblings' native language was Lithuanian.
+His younger sister Ruta was also a professional tennis player; both siblings' native language was Lithuanian.